 - Word whip.
 Get fast feedback with a “word whip,” where you ask each learner to say one word (and one word only) to describe how they’re feeling, what they thought of today’s class, etc. This can help you gauge how learners are doing without taking a lot of time away from instruction.

-Finally, finish up a course by asking learners what they enjoyed about the class, what they didn’t enjoy, what their favorite activity was, etc. — this is valuable information that can influence future curriculum design.
+Finally, finish up a course by asking learners what they enjoyed about the class, what they would change, what their favorite activity was, etc. — this is valuable information that can influence future curriculum design (Veteran educator Jade talks about her strategies for getting feedback in this Educator Stories article).
 Right after a course ends is also the perfect opportunity to ask about what other kinds of programming your learners would like to see.
 Remember to follow our guidelines for messaging families to market your classes to make sure you’re building positive relationships and not spamming inboxes.

-If you’re looking for some inspiration, visit the resources below that are updated bi-weekly with insights on what classes parents and learners are interested in right now.
-Remember that you should always create classes that align with your passions and teaching experience.
+If you’re looking for class topic inspiration, visit the resources below that are updated bi-weekly with insights on what classes parents and learners are interested in right now.
+Most important to your success on Outschool?
+Always create classes that align with your passions and teaching experience.
 Attempting to teach about a topic that is outside of your purview can result in a poor experience for your learners – which is the opposite of what you’re trying to achieve with a diverse, high-quality class portfolio.
-Instead, we hope ideas from lists could help spark creative ideas on how you could take a unique approach to teaching a certain subject that you’re passionate about.
+Instead, use ideas from these lists to spark creative ideas on how you could take a unique approach to teaching a certain subject that you’re passionate about.